mattblasa/mattblasa/README.md

 ### :dragon: &nbsp;About Me

-💡 &nbsp;I like to find different and innovative ways of learning to analyze, process, and find insights from data\
+💡 &nbsp;I like to find different and innovative ways of analyzing, processing, and finding insights from data. \
 🎓 &nbsp;I'm currently pursuing my Masters in Data Science at Western Governors University. \
 :office: &nbsp;Currently working for Brinks Home Security as a Data Governance Analyst, with a side gig as contract data scientist. \
 ✍️ &nbsp;In my free time, I spend time practicing math and martial arts.\